Indre-V/animation-quiz/README.md

 ## Bugs

 The quiz was thoroughly tested.
 I have recorded the manual testing in other parts of this document.
 I have used console logs to ensure JavaScript is running as expected in the background.
 3 major bugs were identified and rectified.
-2 bug are still unresolved and require further investigation:
+2 bugs are still unresolved and require further investigation:

 | Bug                              | Status     | Description                                                                                                                                                                                                                                                                                                                         | Steps To Resolve                                                                                                                                                                                                                             |
 | -------------------------------- | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |